MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Working-with-Files-and-Folders.md

 > folder object.
 However, if you use `New-Item -Force` on a file that already exists, the file
 > is overwritten.

-## Removing All Files and Folders Within a Folder
+## Removing all files and folders within a folder

 You can remove contained items using `Remove-Item`, but you will be prompted to confirm the removal if the item contains anything else.
 For example, if you attempt to delete the folder